syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Getting-Started.md

-1. First create a new ASP.NET Web Form project; please refer the [ASP-Getting Started documentation](http://help.syncfusion.com/js) to create new project and add necessary DLL’s and script files.
+1. First create a new ASP.NET Web Forms project; please refer the [ASP-Getting Started documentation](http://help.syncfusion.com/js) to create new project and add necessary DLL’s and script files.

-2. Create the web form  named as default and add the following template
+2. Create the Web Forms  named as default and add the following template

    ~~~ html